nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 > * Tasks cannot have multiple lists<br>
 > * The required field for a task is TASKNAME, while other fields are optional<br>
+> * By default, task will be added to current viewing list, unless [#LISTNAME] is specified.
 > * Due dates of tasks can repeating, e.g. every sunday<br>
 > * Time of each task can only be one time point, e.g. 4pm<br>
 > * Specifications of fields for task can be entered in any order<br>